DnD 5e - Monk Subclass Breakdown

 - : Kill things every other round for 3 Ki.

-: These are the fundamental abilities which will define how your Kensei functions.
-Abilities granted at higher levels generally build on top of these abilities.
+: These are the fundamental features which will define how your Kensei functions.
+Features granted at higher levels generally build on top of these features.

 : This opens up a lot of possibilities for monks.
 With only simple weapons and short swords, the monk's best weapon is a spear.
 Opening up most martial weapons means access to weapon properties that are normally out of the Monk's reach.
 I'll address some interesting possibilities, but I won't list every martial weapon because that would take a ton of space without offering anything useful, but I'll cover good options and options which look good but aren't.
 Unfortunately, there are only a handful of actually good options, so expect every Kensei to end up using the same set of weapons.